Musculoskeletal Ultrasound

 • Most ultrasound scanning is noninvasive (no needles or injections).

-• Occasionally, an ultrasound exam may be temporarily uncomfortable, but it is almost never painful.
+• Occasionally, an ultrasound exam may be temporarily uncomfortable, but it should not be painful.

-• Ultrasound is widely available, easy-to-use and less expensive than other imaging methods.
+• Ultrasound is widely available, easy to use, and less expensive than most other imaging methods.

-• Ultrasound imaging is extremely safe and does not use any ionizing radiation.
+• Ultrasound imaging is extremely safe and does not use radiation.

 • Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

-• Ultrasound provides real-time imaging, making it a good tool for guiding minimally invasive procedures such as needle biopsies and needle aspiration.
+• Ultrasound provides real-time imaging.
+This makes it a good tool for guiding minimally invasive procedures such as needle biopsies and fluid aspiration.

-• Unlike the strong magnetic field of magnetic resonance imaging (MRI), ultrasound is not affected by cardiac pacemakers, ferromagnetic implants or fragments within the body.
-Ultrasound is also an excellent alternative to MRI for claustrophobic patients.
+• Ultrasound is also an excellent alternative to MRI for claustrophobic patients.

 • The hip joints of infants, unlike those of adults, are largely made of cartilage.
 Ultrasound is able to clearly see cartilage.